DavidBM/acteur-rs/README.md

 Acteur uses async_std under the hood.
 This actor system work under the following premises:

+This actor system work under the following premises:
- - **Simplicity**: The API should be small, simple and intuitive
+ - **Simple**: The API should be small, simple and intuitive.
+No surprises.
- - **Speed**: The system should be fast and use all available CPU cores
+ - **Fast**: The system should be fast and use all available CPU cores.
- - **Documented**: Everything must be documented with exhaustive examples
+ - **Documented**: Everything must be documented with exhaustive examples.

-Regarding the implementation:
+### Regarding the implementation:

+ - Acteur is **asynchronous** and uses `async_std` under the hood.
+(Even for mutexes)
- - Actors have an ID which type is defined by the user for each Actor type
+ - Actors have an *ID* which type is defined by the developer.
- - Messages are routed to an Actor and an ID
+ - Messages are routed to an *Actor* and an *ID.
- - Actor life-cycle is automatically handled by the framework
+ - Actor life-cycle is *automatically* managed by the framework.
- - Actors are automatically de/allocated depending of their usage
- - Messages for the same Actor & ID are ordered.
-Everything else is executed concurrently.
+ - Messages for the same Actor & ID are *sequential*.
+Everything else is executed **concurrently**.
+ - Services are provided for other concurrency forms.
+ - Services **don't** have ID and are concurrent.
+ - Services can **subscribe** to messages and everyone can **publish** messages.
+ - Acteur is **global**, only one instance can exist.

-## State of the implementation
+### State of the implementation

+The overall feature set is complete.
+Acteur will continue improving and adding improvements.
+As for now, this framework is actively supported/developed.

+My main focus of work now is in the ergonomics.

-- [x] Actor is activated on first message
+- ☑️ Actor / services is activated on first message
-- [x] Actor can send messages to other actors
+- ☑️ Actor can send messages to other actors / services
-- [x] System can send messages to any actor
+- ☑️ System can send messages to any actor / service
-- [x] Actor self stop
-- [x] Stop waits for all actors to consume all messages
-- [x] System statistics
-- [x] Automatic deallocation of unused actors (based in inactive time)
-- [ ] Actor deallocation configuration (based in RAM, Actor count or timeout)
-- [x] Subscribe to message
-- [x] RPC like messages between actors
+- ☑️ Actors / Services can optimally, respond to messages
-- [x] Services (statefull or stateless, like actors, without ID and processing messages concurrently)
+- ☑️ Services (statefull or stateless, like actors, without ID and concurrent)
-- [ ] Allow more than 150.000 queued messages per actor (waiting for async_std to have unbounded channels: [https://github.com/async-rs/async-std/issues/212]())
+- ☑️ Automatic deallocation of unused actors (after 5 minutes without messages)
+- ☑️ Services can subscribe to messages

 ## Examples